swyxio/NetliFridays/.github/ISSUE_TEMPLATE/new-question.md

    - link1
    - link2

-* you can delete your email from here later, but if you must be private, feel free to email swyx@netlify.com with title "NetliFriday"
+*Note: you can delete your email from here later, but if you must be private, feel free to email swyx@netlify.com with "NetliFriday" in the title*

 ---